Rudraa-25/DIY-Gaming-Consol/README.md

 Designed for makers, students, and DIY electronics enthusiasts, this console demonstrates how to build a complete embedded system from scratch.
 The firmware is clean and minimal, providing a solid foundation for learning game development on microcontrollers.

 Whether you want to play classic mini-games like Snake and Pong or dive into a DOOM-style micro FPS, the DIY Gaming Console offers a fun and educational experience.
-It is easy to build, easy to program, and ready for future improvements.
+It is easy to build, easy to program, and ready for future improvements..

 ## Project Photos
 ![Project Photo 1](img/P1.jpeg)